-Don't rely on the world, the solution which seems too obvious and which is working according to the structures and reasonable expectations of the world may not be the way

-God is doing this.
+Don't rely on the world, the solution which seems too obvious and which is working according to the structures and reasonable expectations of the world may not be the way God is doing this.
 Indeed, he often works through really unlikely means.
 After all, he called me to this pulpit!
+The world wants to discourage us by telling us that churches grow when they follow expensive formulae of growth, often involving extortionate consulting fees.
+It isn't that hard and at the same time is much harder.
+Jesus works through love and that means we have to love the people out there.
+But that is not how we like to operate.

-We love to control the situation - but when we proclaim Jesus is right here and he is the one who calls the shots, we are really surrendering some control and that will make people very nervous.
+We love to control the situation - but when we proclaim Jesus is right here and he is the one who calls the shots, we are really surrendering all control and that will make people very nervous.
 Legalism and rules and fear often are our reactions to this.
 We want to reassert control through some "righteous" means.
 But Jesus did not follow the rule book here - notice that it was a Sabbath and he did order the man to pick up his mat and walk.
 This will cause trouble later in the chapter, but it needs also give us pause.
 Jesus moving us out may move us out uncomfortably - remember Peter from last week.